SamBumgardner/Intro-To-Video-Game-Development/syllabus.md

 ### Lectures
 Lectures will be held online (via Zoom) each Monday and Wednesday from 5:30 pm to 7:30 pm.
 See [attendance](#Attendance).

-A link to our first meeting will be emailed out before class - subsequent zoom links will be posted in the class discor
+A link to our first meeting will be emailed to each student before class begins.
+Subsequent links will be posted in the class discord server.

 ### Learning Outcomes
 Upon completion of the course, students should: